 There is no licensee identification information at all.
 Neither the broker nor any agent is referenced in the sign.
-(Not permitted for REALTORS® when advertising real estate services)
+(Under the Code of Ethics, this generic exception is not allowed for "For Sale" signs but is permitted for open house and directional signs.)